ungleich/cdist/cdist/conf/type/__consul/man.rst

 -----------
 Downloads and installs the consul binary from https://dl.bintray.com/mitchellh/consul.
-Note that the consul binary is downloaded on the server (the machine running cdist) and then deployed to the target host using the __file type.
+Note that the consul binary is downloaded on the server (the machine running cdist) and then deployed to the target host using the __file type unless --direct parameter is used.

 REQUIRED PARAMETERS